masitings/seedmaker/README.md

 Example:

 ```
-php artisan iseed users --noindex
+php artisan seedmaker users --noindex
 ```

 ## Usage

-To generate a seed file for your users table simply call: `\Iseed::generateSeed('users', 'connectionName', 'numOfRows');`. `connectionName` and `numOfRows` are not required arguments.
+To generate a seed file for your users table simply call: `\seedmaker::generateSeed('users', 'connectionName', 'numOfRows');`. `connectionName` and `numOfRows` are not required arguments.

 This will create a file inside a `/database/seeds` (`/app/database/seeds` for Laravel 4), with the contents similar to following example: